-Sync Typeform with Salesforce to automatically create leads, accounts, opportunities, contacts or cases, every time your typeform is submitted.
+Sync Typeform with Salesforce to automatically map Typeform fields every time your typeform is submitted.
+This article explains how to create and update leads, accounts, opportunities, contacts or cases.

 What you need: